-- Free unlimited use of the lifts including the Parsenn funicular (beg Jul-Oct), Rinerhorn cable-car (beg Jun-Oct), Madrisa gondola (beg Jun-Oct), Schatzalp funicular (mid May-Oct), and Jakobshorn (end Jun - Oct - closed for renovations for Summer 2015)
+- Free unlimited use of the lifts including the Parsenn funicular (beg Jul-Oct), Rinerhorn cable-car (beg Jun-Oct), Madrisa gondola (beg Jun-Oct), Schatzalp funicular (mid May-Oct), and Jakobshorn (end Jun - Oct)

 - Free use of local buses and unlimited travel on the train between Davos and Klosters and to Filisur

 - Free entrance to Alpine Garden at Schatzalp where visitors will find over 5,000 species of plant from various mountain ranges around the world.

 Other things to do in and around Davos

 - ‘Davos Klosters Active’ programme of free activities and hikes throughout summer including weekly guided bike tours, tennis, windsurfing, tour of highest-altitude Monstein brewery, E-biking, bowling, dairy visits (subj. to change, some supplements may apply for equipment etc.)

 - ‘Davos Sounds Good’ jazz festival with some free concerts (approx 8-14 July)